 Read more: 5 Tips To Help You Survive Long Travel Journeys

 4. Running out of meal options

-The galley has a limited space, and the food is not the only thing being loaded in the galley.
-There are water, juices, soft drinks, wine and alcoholic drinks, tea and coffee, cups and glasses, food carts, etc. Everything has to fit in that small area.
+The galley has limited space, and the food is not the only thing being loaded in the galley.
+There are water bottles, juice packs, soft drinks, wines, and alcoholic drinks, tea and coffee, cups and glasses, food carts, etc. Everything has to fit in that small area.
 Plus, meal casseroles not eaten are being thrown.
 So imagine bringing 1600 meal casseroles for 400 passengers – that’s a lot of waste!

 5. Airline policies

 Each airline has its own rules and regulations.
 You can’t blame the Flight Attendant for following the policies.
 I have been blamed so many times for following airline policies, even threatened me that they would call the CEO or complain to the company.

 For safety reasons, mothers are asked to take their baby out from the bassinet during turbulence.
 It is also not allowed for passengers to pray in the galley or by the emergency door (!!!).
 The galley is for preparing foods and beverages.
 And emergency doors, well, are only used for an emergency.
 They can always pray on their seats!